miklosn/gce-template/README.md

 $ gce-template -o /etc/haproxy/haproxy.cfg -w 100 --onchange "systemctl reload haproxy" /etc/haproxy/haproxy.tmpl
 ```

-The source template is compiled at startup time, so changing the template while watch is running will *not* trigger a change event.
+The source template is compiled at startup time, so changing the source file while watch is running will *not* trigger a change event.

 Furthermore, only input data that is actually referenced in the templates will trigger changes.